1204 Whiskey Rd, Suite B

 Citizens for Nuclear Technology sponsors, co-sponsors, or contributes to a variety of public events and information meetings.
 Shown below are links to pages describing recent activities.

-Edward Teller Lecture & Banquet -- The 25th Annual event on October 19, 2016 featured Dr. Siegfried (Sig) Hecker, Professor at Stanford University and Emeritus Director of Los Alamos National Laboratory.
-Other key events included the presentation of the Fred C. Davison Distinguished Scientist Award and the Robert Maher Memorial Scholarship.
+Edward Teller Lecture & Banquet -- The 27th Annual event on October 18, 2018 featured Dr. José Reyes, co-inventor of the NuScale small modular reactor.
+Other key events will include the presentation of the Fred C. Davison Distinguished Scientist Award and the Robert Maher Memorial Scholarship.

 Up & Atom Breakfasts -- CNTA periodically sponsors breakfast meetings with speakers on subjects related to nuclear technology and its impacts on society.

 Robert Maher Memorial Scholarship -- CNTA sponsors a $5,000 scholarship for college students in South Carolina or Georgia for outstanding academic achievement in nuclear science/engineering or a directly related field.
-The 2016 winner (for the 2017/2018 academic year) is Mr. Samuel Cole, Jr., nuclear engineering student at South Carolina State University.
-The recipient was recognized at the annual Edward Teller Lecture/Banquet.
+Applications are open for the 2018 award.
+The 2018 winner was Mr. Lucas Dull, mechanical engineering student at the University of South Carolina, who was recognized at the annual Edward Teller Lecture/Banquet.

 High School Essay Scholarship Contest -- CNTA sponsors scholarships for excellence in essays on nuclear technology issues, open to regional high-school students.
-2016 winners are announced.
+Applications are open for 2019.

-High School Video Contest -- CNTA is sponsoring a new contest for high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
+Video Contest -- CNTA sponsors a new contest for middle and high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
+The 2018 winners are a team of two students from Stallings Island Middle School.

-CNTA Golf Tournament -- The 14th Annual event proceeded with great vigor and excitement on Friday, May 6th, 2016 at the Houndslake Country Club in Aiken SC.
+CNTA Golf Tournament -- The 16th Annual event proceeded on Friday, May 11, 2018 at the Houndslake Country Club in Aiken SC.
 Click on the link for tournament information.
-Congratulations to the 2016 winning teams: BWXT-1 (Low Gross) Bill Fox, Van Mauney, Roland Jean, and Dan Skiff; and CB&I AREVA MOX Services (Low Net) Mike Zustra, Rodney Whitley, Shane Steele, and Kirk Saunders!
+Congratulations to the 2017 winning teams: Team Guevara Group (Low Gross) Karen Guevara, Fred Dohse, Justin Pitt, and Justin Wheedon; and Team Arkin Group (Low Net) Rick Arkin, Rich Viviano, Brent Boore, and John Caravello!

-Southeast Summer Nuclear Institute -- CNTA co-sponsored the successful institute for middle and high school teachers, July 15-17, 2016.
+Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 26-June 28, 2018.

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.